GarettGazay/ALTR_PROJECT/README.md

 ## Overview

-This project is a transportation scheduling system using Reinforcement Learning (RL) to optimize ride distribution across available assets.
+I will be presenting a transportation scheduling system I created using Reinforcement Learning (RL) to optimize ride distribution across available assets.
 The goal is to efficiently allocate rides while minimizing mileage, maximizing time efficiency, and balancing distribution across assets.

 ## But First...
 What is Reinforcement Learning?